-CILEx members include individuals in other grades of membership along the route to qualification as a Chartered Legal Executive.
-There are four membership grades below Chartered Legal Executive and these are:
+CILEX members include individuals in other grades of membership working towards qualification as a Chartered Legal Executive, these are:

 Most CILEx members work in legal firms or legal departments.
 They need to be supervised by an authorised person working in a regulated firm if they do reserved legal work.
 Reserved legal work includes: